As any good CEO will tell you, employees are the bloodline of a company.

-20. Meeting Madness.
-Even though we all spend a lot of time in meetings — make it a little more fun.
-Ask an employee to join a “special meeting” outside their group.
+Even though we all spend a lot of time in meetings — make it a little more fun by asking an employee to join a meeting outside their group.
 Make sure the meeting is designed to shake up their daily routine and adds value to their precious time.

 For employee recognition — it really is the thought that counts.
 Put effort into your recognition by personalizing it to the employee.
-For example, if an employee loves hiking, for example, maybe you’ll write your thanks on a guide to local trails.
-Or you can Photoshop a million-dollar bill with the employee’s face on it, as a way of saying, “Thanks a Million.”
+For example, if an employee loves hiking, your thank you note can include a guide on local trails.
+Or you can Photoshop a million-dollar bill with the employee’s face on it, as a way of saying, “thanks a million.”

-22. Put Yourself Out There.
 While it may be easy to hand off recognition of birthdays or workplace anniversaries to an assistant, generic recognition can fall flat.
-Even if you automate and standardize employee recognition of key events, make sure that recognition has a personal touch.
+Even if you automate and standardize employee recognition of significant events, make sure that recognition has a personal touch.

-23. Let Your Employees Take the Lead.
 When you’re planning on retreats, meetings, and other “fun” time, get your employees’ ideas.
 Including employees in planning company events can feel like a reward in and of itself (plus — they’ll look forward more to the next one!)
-It doesn’t have to be complex.
-You can go the full yard by collecting feedback from every employee, or just ask a dedicated employee to volunteer to help plan an event.
+It doesn’t have to be complicated.
+You can go the mile by collecting feedback from every employee or ask a dedicated employee to volunteer to help plan an event.

-24. Make It Formal: Write a Letter.
 Here’s a simple, free, influential method for recognizing your employees: personal letters.
 Write a letter explaining in detail why a particular employee deserves praise.
-Deliver a copy to the employee and their manager(s).
-Place a copy of the letter in the employee’s file.
+Deliver a copy to the employee and their manager(s), too.
+There’s great power in handwritten notes.

 Often, employees get recognized for that one time they go above and beyond.
 But what about the employees who consistently do their job well?
-Encourage consistency by recognizing employees for the day-to-day challenge of doing their job well — after all, it’s not easy to find good employees.
-See our managers’ guide to giving effective feedback for tips.
+Encourage consistency by recognizing employees for the day-to-day challenge of doing their job well — after all, it’s not easy to find employees like this anywhere.

 Meaningful appreciation doesn’t have to be expensive.
-Using these tips (or check out our resources page for more!) you can make staff appreciation a regular part of your workday.
+Using these tips (or check out our resource library for more!), you can make employee appreciation a regular part of your workday.